|Office:||Alter Hall 420|

 |Research Interests:||Liquidity in fixed income markets, Small firm access to credit|

-Jonathan A. Scott, Ph.D. is a professor of finance at the Fox School of Business, Temple University, Philadelphia, Pennsylvania, USA.
-He currently serves as the academic director of the Fox Honors program, undergraduate program director for the Finance Department, and the managing director of the Fox School’s William C. Dunkelberg Owl Fund.
+Jonathan A. Scott, Ph.D. is a professor of finance and department chair at the Fox School of Business, Temple University, Philadelphia, Pennsylvania, USA.
+He currently serves as the managing director of the Fox School’s William C. Dunkelberg Owl Fund.

 Dr. Scott teaches in the undergraduate, MBA and EMBA programs in Philadelphia and Tokyo.
 He has received numerous teaching awards at the Fox School and Temple, most recently the Christian R. and Mary F. Lindback Foundation Distinguished Teaching Award in April, 2008 and the Temple Great Teacher Award in April, 2010.